mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/devops.md

 With one-click deployment and out-of-the-box monitoring, the Mendix Platform enables small cross-functional teams working iteratively to rapidly build, test, release, and operate enterprise applications in production environments.
 Teams can continuously release new functionality to the cloud for automated testing before using two-factor authentication to push updates to live production environments.
 All of this is carried out under the strict security controls and governance set out by your enterprise requirements.

-Read more about this topic in the [How Does Mendix Support DevOps?](devops-overview#support-devops) section.
+Read more about this topic in the [How Does Mendix Support DevOps?](devops-overview#support-devops).

 ## How Does Mendix Support Continuous Integration & Delivery (CI/CD)?